barrriwa/vfsauto/README.md

 # vfsauto

 Automation script built with [Browser Automation Studio (BAS)](https://bablosoft.com/shop/BrowserAutomationStudio) to monitor and book visa appointment slots on [VFS Global](https://www.vfsglobal.com) websites.
 It includes advanced interaction and anti-detection features, as well as optional Telegram notifications.
+# UPDATE
+VFSGlobal has added account bans (Thank God), and therefore this script is redundant, however it sill serves as a good proof of work on dealing with CloudFlare, using BAS as well as using FingerPrint Switcher with Perfect Canvas request.
+I will not be updating this project anymore.

 ## ✨ Features
 - Automated checking of VFS Global appointment calendars.